microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Windows & SQL Server.md

 ## Migrate and Secure Windows & SQL Servers

 ### [Azure VMware Solution Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/avs)
 The Azure VMware Solution Academy is all about how to seamlessly integrate your VMware workloads with Azure for improved scalability and efficiency.
-Harness the full potential of Azure VMware, enabling you to enhance your infrastructure, streamline operations, and maximize benefits.
+Harness the full potential of Azure VMware, enabling you to improve your infrastructure, streamline operations, and maximize benefits.

 ### [Azure Arc Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/azure-arc)
 The Azure Arc Academy teaches you how to use Azure Arc to extend Azure management and services to any infrastructure, such as on-premises, edge, or multi-cloud.
 Explore topics such as deploying and managing Azure Arc-enabled servers, Kubernetes clusters, data services, and more.